-FCT can source parts of old kilns or dryers as needed and match with new equipment to complete the design and supply of a clay calcining plant, depending on the client’s preference.
-For example, it is possible to re-use existing burner, hot gas generator, gasifier, and other parts, which will reduce the capital expenditure.
+FCT offers supply of new kilns and equipment, or alternatively, can match parts of old kilns or dryers with new equipment to complete the design and supply of a clay calcining plant.
+The re-use of an existing burner, hot gas generator, gasifier and other parts will reduce the associated capital expenditure.

 New or existing equipment

 Drying and calcination in a single unit

 Broad range of fuels, with multi-fuel firing possible